Dobefu/DLiteScript/docs/content/docs/standard-library/errors/new.md

 +++
 title = 'errors.new'
 linkTitle = 'new'
-description = 'Creates a new error value.' weight = 0 draft = false
+description = 'Create a new error value with a custom message.
+Construct error objects for error handling and exception management in your code.
+Part of the errors namespace.' weight = 0 draft = false
 +++